 The general fund is accounted for using a flow of current financial resources measurement focus.
-With this measurement focus, only current assets and current liabilities generally are included on the balance sheet.
-The statement of revenues, expenditures and changes in fund balance reports on the sources (i.e., revenues and other financing sources) and uses (i.e., expenditures and other financing uses) of current financial resources.
-This approach differs from the manner in which the governmental activities of the government-wide financial statements are prepared.
-No reconciliations were required between the government-wide statements and the statements for the general fund.
+With this measurement focus, only current assets and deferred outflows of resources and current liabilities and deferred inflows of resources generally are included on the balance sheet.
+The statement of revenues, expenditures and change in fund balance reports on the sources (i.e., revenues and other financing sources) and uses (i.e., expenditures and other financing uses) of current financial resources.
+This approach differs from the manner in which the governmental activities of the government-wide financial statements are prepared; therefore a brief reconciliation is presented for the differences between the government-wide statements and the statements for the general fund.

-Component Unit of Clark County Notes to the Basic Financial Statements For the Period Ended December 31, 2014
+Component Unit of Clark County Notes to the Basic Financial Statements For the Year Ended December 31, 2018